SciML/ReactionNetworkImporters.jl/docs/src/index.md

     [ModelingToolkit.jl](https://docs.sciml.ai/ModelingToolkit/stable/)
     `@parameters` macro.
 If no parameters are used, it is an optional keyword.
   - `t`, an optional Symbolics.jl variable representing time as the independent variable of the reaction network.
-If not provided `Catalyst.DEFAULT_IV` is used to determine the default time variable.
+If not provided, `Catalyst.DEFAULT_IV` is used to determine the default time variable.

 For both input types, `loadrxnetwork` returns a `ParsedReactionNetwork`, `prn`,